loicdescotte/loicdescotte.github.io/_posts/2017-01-28-javascript-for-scala-developers.md

 ### Classes

-Since ES6, it is possible to define classes in Javascript.
+Since ES6, it is possible to define classes in JavaScript.

 ```javascript
 class Point {